Traace-co/ev-footprint/README.md

 ## Who created this tool?

-This simulator was originally created as a side project by team members of [Traace](https://traace.co).
+This simulator was originally created as a side project by team members of [Tennaxia](https://tennaxia.com).
-Traace is developing a software platform to help companies of all sizes decarbonize faster and more efficiently, thanks to advanced data analysis and forecast models.
-And they are hiring!
+At Tennaxia, we help companies to effectively manage their sustainability, ESG, Carbon and EHS operations, measure their impact and achieve concrete progress.

 ## Is it really open source?